 What Teachers Need to Know About the "New" Nonfiction

-The features of recent children's nonfiction picture books, a genre that is exploding in both quality and quantity, are described in this article.
+Children's nonfiction picture books is a genre that is exploding in both quality and quantity.
 Recent nonfiction books reveal an emphasis on the visual, an emphasis on accuracy, and an engaging writing style.
 Suggestions are included for choosing and using nonfiction picture books in the classroom.

 "Hey, kids!
 Did you know that in the 1930s most Americans did not own TVs?
 But you know what they did have?
 The radio!"
 So begins the text of Aliens Are Coming!
 The True Account of the 1938 War of the Worlds Radio Broadcast (McCarthy, 2006).
 In these few words, author and illustrator Meghan McCarthy invites young readers into the book by using a reader-friendly tone, asking a question to make the reading interactive, and helping readers make connections between their experiences with television and the way people in the 1930s experienced radio.
 Even before they begin to read the text, however, children are attracted to this book by the cover, end papers, and title page.
 Illustrated in cartoon style, the cover features two green aliens with eyes on stalks and octopus-like appendages.
 The title is done in a childlike font, and the word Coming looks like it is written in oozing green goo.
 The endpapers show cartoon spaceships and flying saucers, while on the title page a cartoon alien points toward the earth.
 The title, with its exclamation point and colorful block letters, is reminiscent of an old-time movie poster.
 Together these features give the book a light-hearted tone and invite children inside.